linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 Four general interacting factors contributed to significant changes experienced by the equity markets throughout the world over the past 40 years:

-1. institutionalization of the stock market as a result of a shift away from traditional small individual investors to large institutional investors;
+1. Institutionalization of the stock market as a result of a shift away from traditional small individual investors to large institutional investors;
-2. change in trading from mutual member-owned floor trading exchanges to publicly owned computer-based trading exchanges together with automated trading systems;
+2. Change in trading from mutual member-owned floor trading exchanges to publicly owned computer-based trading exchanges together with automated trading systems;
-3. automation of settlement systems; and
+3. Automation of settlement systems; and
-4. changes in government regulation of the market.
+4. Changes in government regulation of the market.

 The institutionalization of the common stock market has important implications for the design of equity trading systems, because the demands made by institutional investors differ from those made by traditional small investors.
 Moreover, the role of the equity market in facilitating capital formation for public corporations means designing a market structure that considers not just large corporations but also small corporations and startup companies seeking to raise equity capital, a market sector that we describe in chapter 28.

 The nature of equity trading is currently dominated by the use of computers to generate orders as a result of advances in computer technology, through what is referred to as algorithmic trading.
 Because of this dominance of computer trading, the equity market has been referred to as an algorithmic marketplace, in contradistinction to how equity markets previously operated, which is called a manual market.
 These topics are discussed throughout this chapter.

-# Electronic Trading
+### Electronic Trading

 Traditionally, equities have been traded globally on "exchanges," which are physical locations at which individual traders conduct transactions with one another.
 The nature of exchanges has changed considerably over the past few decades in the United States, as summarized in table 22.1.
 Globally, exchanges have followed similar trends.
 The current overall approach to equity trading, as summarized in figure 22.1, consists of a combination of exchange trading venues and off-exchange trading systems (called "alternative trading systems" (ATS)) of equities.
 Consider a recent advance in trading, called electronic trading.